How to protect yourself from air pollution? Everything You Need to Know

-Every year at this time the level of pollution in the air increases.
+Every year the level of pollution in the air is increasing.
 There are also reports of poisoning in the air of big cities.
-Air pollution is not only a threat to respiratory patients.
-It also has a bad effect on other parts of the body.
+Air pollution is a threat to respiratory patients, but its bad effect is also seen on other parts of the body.
 Our mentors are telling you how to protect yourself.

 Around 7 million people die annually due to air pollution worldwide.
-The smoke from factories and vehicles, unhygienic fuels, waste from factories, and harmful gases spoil the quality of air, leading to increased air pollution.
+The smoke from factories and vehicles, dirty fuels, waste from factories, and harmful gases spoil the air quality, increasing air pollution.
 Indeed, air pollution contains many harmful gases and fine particles such as tropospheric ozone, sulfur dioxide, nitrogen dioxide, and benzopyrene, which enter the body when inhaled with very fine particles of PM2.5 present in the air.
 Affect the vital organs.

 Eye, nose and throat problems

 Due to air pollution, problems like burning, itching, constant watering or redness of the eyes start increasing.
 Constant problems like running water through the nose, sneezing and nose peeling.
 If there is more than 2 hours in the polluted air continuously, a sore throat and a dry cough can be disturbed.

 How to rescue

 - Always wear UV protection glasses while going out.

 - Add eye drops for dryness and irritation in the eyes.

 - Wash eyes repeatedly with clean water.
 Keep steaming